 Synthetic pesticides and fertilizers are often made from fossil fuels.
 Manufacturing and transporting them uses energy and produces greenhouse gases.

-Studies show that chemical farming uses more energy per unit of production than organic farms.
+Studies show that chemical farming uses more energy per unit of production than organic farming.
 Synthetic nitrogen fertilizers in soils produce nitrous oxide, a greenhouse gas about 300 times more powerful than carbon dioxide at trapping heat in the atmosphere.

-Food closer to home
+Food produced closer to home

-“Food miles” (the distance food travels from production to consumer) actually make up a small percentage of its overall carbon footprint — about 11 per cent on average.
+“Food miles” (the distance food travels from grower to consumer) actually make up a small percentage of its overall carbon footprint — about 11 per cent on average.
 How the food is grown makes up roughly 83 per cent.

-One study showed that lamb raised in New Zealand and shipped 18,000 kilometres to the U.K. produced less than one-quarter of the greenhouse gases than local British lamb.
+One study showed that lamb raised in New Zealand and shipped 18,000 kilometres to the U.K. produced less than one-quarter of the greenhouse gases of locally raised British lamb.
 Local flocks ate grains, which take a lot of energy to grow, while the New Zealand flocks grazed on grass.
-Shipping the lamb to the U.K. was responsible for only five per cent of greenhouse gases; 80 per cent of were from farm activities.
+Shipping the lamb to the U.K. was responsible for only five per cent of greenhouse gases; 80 per cent were from farm activities.

-What can you do
+What you can do

 3. Don’t waste food

 Close to half of all food produced worldwide is wasted after production, discarded in processing, transport, supermarkets and kitchens.
-When people throw food out, all the resources to grow, ship, package and produce it are wasted, too, including massive amounts of water.
-Find out how you can help end food waste.
+When people throw food out, all the resources to grow, ship, package and produce it are wasted too, including massive amounts of water.